JoshPattman/obtext/examples/markdown_renderer/repo-readme.md

 	if err != nil {
 		panic(err)
 	}
-	// Parse the semantics tree according to the rules set in obtext.DefaultMarkupSemantics semanticsTree, err := obtext.ParseSem(syntaxTree, obtext.DefaultMarkupSemantics)
+	// Parse the semantics tree according to the rules set in markup.Semantics semanticsTree, err := obtext.ParseSem(syntaxTree, markup.Semantics)
 	if err != nil {
 		panic(err)
 	}